Skip to main content

 Does influenza infection cause people to be more vulnerable to other infections?

-One example is that when people have influenza, they are more susceptible to pneumococcal infections.
+One example is that when people have influenza, they are more likely to get a pneumococcal infection.
 Some other examples of opportunistic pathogens include:

-• Group A streptococcus (GAS), more commonly known as “flesh-eating bacteria,” can infect sores caused by chickenpox infection.
+• Group A streptococcus (GAS) — More commonly known as “flesh-eating bacteria,” infects sores caused by chickenpox infection.

-• Tuberculosis (TB) infections are one of the leading causes of death among people living with human immunodeficiency virus (HIV) because the bacteria that causes TB, Mycobacterium tuberculosis, invades the lungs of infected individuals.
+• Tuberculosis (TB) — One of the leading causes of death among people living with human immunodeficiency virus (HIV).
+HIV affects cells of the immune system that make it more difficult to overcome TB infections.

-Let’s face it, when you are lying in bed with “the flu,” your first thought isn’t that you could get sick with something else.
-However, the reality is that when influenza virus causes an infection, it often opens the door for a pneumococcal infection to follow.
-This is why older adults are particularly at risk of hospitalization or death following infection with influenza.
-While some will be hospitalized or die from pneumonia caused by influenza, most will have complications due to pneumococcal infection.
-If you or someone you know has ever had the flu, seemed to be getting better and then ended up even more ill a few days later, you have witnessed what can happen when pneumococcus infection follows infection with influenza.
+When you are lying in bed with “the flu,” your first thought isn’t that you could get sick with something else.
+But, influenza infections can make it easier for other infections to follow.
+Older adults are at greater risk of hospitalization or death following influenza because of these secondary infections.
+Some will be hospitalized or die from pneumonia caused by influenza.
+But most will have complications due to pneumococcal infection.
+If you or someone you know has ever had the flu, seemed to be getting better and then ended up even more ill a few days later, you have witnessed what can happen when a pneumococcal infection follows an influenza infection.

 Fortunately, influenza and pneumococcal vaccines are available to protect older adults from this one-two punch.